 Substance Abuse Treatment

-Our clinical staff specializes in women's issues and substance abuse treatment and offers individual and group therapy on a daily basis.
+Our clinical staff specializes in women's issues and substance abuse treatment and offers individual and group therapy on a daily basis as well as medication-assisted treatment (primarily methadone).
 Case management, referrals and coordination with community resources are also provided.
 Group therapy is provided daily on a variety of topics, including relapse prevention, physical and psychological trauma, HIV education, drug education, parenting, and stress management.
 In addition, CAP offers couples counseling and family education.
 When indicated, opioid agonist maintenance is used as an adjunct to treatment.

 Psychiatric Evaluation and Care